FFUIS-IS/2016-elektronski-dnevnilk/README.md

 ## Possibilities of software

-1. Electronic marks archive
 1. Electronic marks entries
 1. Electronic absents entries
 1. Electronic concluding ratings
-1. E-mail notifications for parents about state of students
-1. E-mail notifications for parent meetings ( School must register gmail account and enable less secure apps access it )
+1. E-mail notifications for parent meetings
+1. Statistics for teachers
-1. Printable certificate for students
+1. Printable certificate for students *
-1. Statistics for class teachers
-1. Statistics for department council
+1. Statistics for department council *
-1. Statistics by coruses
+1. Statistics by coruses *

+* (*) Not yet developed

 ### Who has access to software?
-*  Director has full access to electronic diary
+*  Director has access to all data which belong to administration and teachers
 *  Teachers has access only to data which belongs to students who attend his courses
-*  Class teachers has same privilegies as teacher, but in addition they have access to all data which belongs to students at his department
 *  Administration has access to initial data entries into database

 ## Structure